NuTufts/Detectron.pytorch/README_jmills.md

 In order to train network use python script python tools/train_particle.py (see file for list of args)

+For training the file you are training on lives in lib/datasets/larcvdataset.py look for a root file, and look make sure the number of entries is what you want it to be.

 In order to deploy network use python script python tools/infer_particle.py (see file for list of args)